jwstegemann/fritz2/www/src/pages/headless/dataCollection.md

 ## Sorting

-In order to sort the items of your data collection `dataCollectionItems` offers a `Handler` called `sortBy`.
+In order to sort the items of your data collection `dataCollection` offers a `Handler` called `sortBy`.
 You can use this to provide a `SortOrder<T>` that will be used to sort your collection.
 A `SortOrder` consists of a `Sorting` defining one `Comparator<T>` each for ascending and descending sorting as well as the current `SortDirection` (`NONE` , `ASC` oder `DESC`).
 Since it is a `Handler` you bind it to some `Flow` offering the current `SortOrder` (from a `Menu` for example) or call it directly.

-Since it is a common use case to switch between the different `SortingDirections`, `dataCollectionItems` offers another `Handler` called `toggleSorting`.
+Since it is a common use case to switch between the different `SortingDirections`, `dataCollection` offers another `Handler` called `toggleSorting`.
 For a given `Sorting` this one switches from direction `NONE` to `ASC` and on the `DESC` every time a new value appears on the `Flow`.

-To make it even more convenient the data collection also offers a specialized brick to build an element to toggle and display your current sorting:
+To make it even more convenient the data collection also offers a specialized brick `dataCollectionSortButton` to build an element to toggle and display your current sorting:

 ```kotlin
 thead {